 The New Kobo Aura One; the Rolls Royce of eReaders

 Following my recent discovery that Kobo has two new Kobo Aura eReaders now included in their stable I have now reviewed the premium edition Aura One.
-I will also be reviewing the Aura Edition 2 very soon and have now added the link so you can hop over and read.
+I have also be reviewed the Aura Edition 2 and the Aura H2O Edition 2 and have now added the links so you can hop over and read.

 Before I started this article I asked myself the question, ‘How good is the new Kobo Aura One?’
 Well Kobo couldn’t keep up with sales.
 Apparently these sold like hotcakes.
 And as I like hotcakes, especially with maple syrup, I can just see these flying out the actual or virtual door!